Segmentation & Personas

 SAVINGS: Undoubtedly the least surprising of the data was that Big Lots’ number one equity was Savings (value).
-We understood this to be critical however to reposition the brand and, at the same time, avoid an untenable and unnecessary overhaul of the entire brand.
-Yet, it was how Jennifer used this equity at Big Lots to serve others that would prove to be ground breaking to say the least.
+We understood this to be critical, however, to repositioning the brand and, at the same time, avoiding an untenable and unnecessary overhaul of the entire brand.
+Yet, it was how their customer, “Jennifer” used this equity at Big Lots to serve others that would prove to be ground-breaking, to say the least.

-SERVING: While Big Lots customers were appreciative of the stark improvements they had seen in product quality, brand selection, attention to trendier fashions, and value, there was a central psycho-social insight from the customer research that transcended all of these.
+SERVING: While Big Lots customers were appreciative of the stark improvements they had seen in product quality, brand selection, attention to fashion trends, and value, there was a central psycho-social insight from the customer research that transcended all of these.
 In fact, it was so surprising that, in many meetings, the insight was controversial and a source of heated questioning and debate.
-We learned that Big Lot’s customer, Jennifer, felt the most special when she was serving others, and she used Big Lots to do that.
+We learned that Big Lots’ customer, Jennifer, felt the most special when she was serving others, and she used Big Lots to do that.
 This overlapped with Big Lots identity almost seamlessly.
-The desire to serve big together became a crusade for the entire organization and heavily influenced the mission and vision.
+The desire to Serve Big together became a crusade for the entire organization and heavily influenced the mission and vision.

-SOLUTIONS: In tandem to this insight, was Jennifer’s desire to be provided solutions so she could help others.
-This helped Big Lots begin to immediately transition their merchandising strategy to solutions driven offerings to Serve Big alongside Jennifer.
+SOLUTIONS: In tandem with this insight was Jennifer’s desire to be provided solutions so she could help others.
+This helped Big Lots begin to immediately transition their merchandising strategy to solutions-driven offerings to Serve Big alongside Jennifer.